-The supervisory body should establish and monitor clear and transparent formal procedures on the form of selection of the company's statutory auditor and on their relationship with the company, as well as on the supervision of compliance, by the auditor, with rules regarding independence imposed by law and professional regulations.
+The supervisory body should establish and monitor clear and transparent formal procedures on the relationship of the company with the statutory auditor and on the supervision of compliance, by the auditor, with rules regarding independence imposed by law and professional regulations.

 - VII.2.1.
-Through the use of internal regulations, the supervisory body should define: - i. the criteria and the process of selection of the statutory auditor; - ii. the methodology of communication between the company and the statutory auditor; - iii. the monitoring procedures destined to ensure the independence of the statutory auditor; - iv. the services, besides those of accounting, which may not be provided by the statutory auditor. - VII.2.2.
+By internal regulations, the supervisory body should define, according to the applicable legal regime, the monitoring procedures aimed at ensuring the independence of the statutory audit. - VII.2.2.
 The supervisory body should be the main interlocutor of the statutory auditor in the company and the first recipient of the respective reports, having the powers, namely, to propose the respective remuneration and to ensure that adequate conditions for the provision of services are ensured within the company. - VII.2.3.
 The supervisory body should annually assess the services provided by the statutory auditor, their independence and their suitability in carrying out their functions, and propose their dismissal or the termination of their service contract by the competent body when this is justified for due cause.